vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/index.md

 # Reference

-!!! note

-    The documentation for this module is currently not available.
-    Please follow the [GitHub Issue](https://github.com/vmware/power-validated-solutions-for-cloud-foundation/issues/72) for updates.
+## Using the Module

+Navigate the reference for this PowerShell module to view how to use each available cmdlet based on the topic area.